NickkBright/ApacheDrillCluster/README.md

 1) Run `docker swarm init --advertise-addr <MANAGER-IP>`, where MANAGER-IP is the ip-address of your host machine.
 You can add another machines to your swarm cluster and connect them via generated token.

 2) Create overlay network with `vnet` name.
-Run `docker network create -d overlay vnet'`
+Run `docker network create -d overlay vnet`

 3) Run `docker stack deploy --compose-file docker-compose.yml drillStack`